cauesmelo/cauesmelo/README.md

 # Hi!

-My name is Cauê Melo and I'm a full stack developer.
+My name is Cauê Melo and I'm a software engineer @ Hurb.
 I'm from Brazil, living in Rio de Janeiro.
 Passionate TypeScript developer. 💕